aMimiNotaMeme/aMimiNotaMeme/README.md

 - 🔭 I’m currently working on expanding my Python experience with libraries like PyGame
 - 🌱 I’m currently learning Java and C++
-- 👯 I’m looking to collaborate on more open-source projects!
+- 👯 I’m looking to collaborate on more open-source projects
 - 💬 Ask me about industrial automation or quantum cybersecurity
 - 📫 How to reach me: Discord (jackwbr)
 - 😄 Pronouns: he/him